thma/ThreepennyElectron/README.md

 initialState = EnteringA ("0", False)
 ```

-we can use the calculator by populating it with Button events:
+we can operate the calculator by populating it with Button events:

 ```haskell
 -- in GHCi: